PrioritySoftware/PrioritySoftware.github.io/_sdk/Customization-Rules.md

 -   You cannot delete a standard column from a standard form.
 -   When creating your own [multiple joins](Form-Columns#Special-Joins), use a join ID and column ID greater than 5.
+-   Forms cannot have more than a total of 10 outer joins (denoted with a ? question mark).
+This total includes both existing standard outer joins and those added by custom development.

 -   Any [trigger](Creating-your-Triggers ) you add must
     start with a four-letter prefix or end with a four-letter suffix.
     Choose the first letter in the prefix/suffix for sorting purposes;